-What is the difference between Ayurveda and Homeopathy - Aspirants seeking to make a career for themselves in the field of herbal medicine must know the difference between Homeopathy and Ayurveda.
-Infact, not just the differences, they should also be aware of the similarities between Ayurveda and Homeopathy.
-Knowing the facts and basics will help candidates understand these concepts and make better and informed decisions while choosing from the two.
+Aspirants seeking to make a career for themselves in the field of herbal medicine must know the difference and similarities between Homeopathy and Ayurveda.
+Knowing the facts and basics will help candidates make informed decisions while choosing between Ayurveda courses and Homeopathy courses.
 Candidates should be aware that different people are used to different types of medications and treatments, and thus they are now inclined towards alternative medicine too.
-In this scenario having abundant knowledge of the difference between Ayurveda and Homeopathy will also help them choose the right career path.
-For more details on the same aspirants are advised to refer to the article that follows.
+In this scenario, having abundant knowledge of the courses will help candidates choose the right Ayurveda institute and Homeopathy college.
+For more details on Ayurveda or Homoeopathy, which is better, aspirants are advised to refer to the article.

 ‘Like cures like’